 In summary, staying safe on a treadmill is essential for preventing injuries and enjoying a healthy workout routine.
 Remember to always use proper form, start slowly, and gradually increase intensity.

-Look for treadmills with safety features and follow all guidelines to minimize the risk of accidents.
+Look for treadmills with basic safety features and follow all guidelines to minimize the risk of accidents.
 By taking these precautions, you can guarantee a safe and effective workout that will keep you on the path to better health and fitness.

 Stay safe and happy running!